Picture the market like the ocean.

 So yes — negative gamma does align with falling markets initially,

-Positive Gamma — Above the Flip
+Positive Gamma (Above the Flip)

 Above a key level known as the Gamma Flip, dealers’ hedging becomes stabilizing instead of reactive.

-In this positive gamma zone:
+In this positive gamma environment:

 Dealers buy when prices dip, sell when prices rise.